• Skip to primary navigation

 Q: What is a directional coupler?

-A: It is a four-port device (Figure 3), where Port 1 is the incident port, Port 2 is the through port (because it connects via a straight line).
+A: It is a four-port device (Figure 3), where Port 1 is the incident port, and Port 2 is the through port (because it connects via a straight line).
 Port 3 is the coupled port, and Port 4 is the isolated port.
 Alternatively, a signal can be incident on Port 2, so Port 1 is the through port, Port 4 is the coupled port, and Port 3 is the isolated port.

 Q: What are the primary parameters for a directional coupler?